Kwanikaze/Prover9Mace4DatasetGenerator/README.md

-This repository will allow you to evaluate Prover9's performance to detect inconsistencies within a generated dataset for a given ontology specified in first order logic (.in)
+This repository will allow you to evaluate Prover9's performance to detect inconsistencies within a generated dataset for a given ontology specified in first order logic (.in).

 ## Installation